-- (1) Share disclosure includes Shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by the respective directors.
-This information has been furnished by each respective director in regards to their own shareholdings. - (2) Deferred Share Units, hereinafter referred to as "DSUs", are defined further on page 17. - (3) Value of Shares and DSUs held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
-The market value as at December 31, 2021 and 2020 was \$2.11 and \$1.28 respectively per Share or DSU held, which was the closing price of Shares on those dates. - (4) In accordance with our Director Equity Ownership Guidelines all non-executive directors are required to own a minimum value of Shares and DSUs equal to three times the value of their annual retainer by the later of five years from becoming a director, or February 17, 2021.
-See "Director Equity Ownership Guidelines" for further information. - (5) Director attendance is presented on the basis of Board and committee meetings that each director was eligible to attend in the year.
+(1) Share disclosure includes Shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by the respective directors.
+This information has been furnished by each respective director in regard to their own shareholdings.

+(2) Deferred Share Units, hereinafter referred to as "DSUs", are defined further on page 19.
+(3) Value of Shares and DSUs held is calculated on the greater of the current market value and the grant or acquisition date value of eligible securities.
+The market value as at December 31, 2022 and December 31, 2021 was \$1.16 and \$2.11 respectively per securities.

+of eligible securities.
+The market value as at December 31, 2022 and December 31, 2021 was \$1.16 and \$2.11 respectively per Share or DSU held, which was the closing price of Shares on those dates.
+(4) In accordance with our Director Equity Ownership Guidelines all non-executive directors are required to own a minimum value of Shares and DSUs equal to three times the value of their annual retainer by the later of five years from becoming a director, or February 17, 2021.
+See "Director Equity Ownership Guidelines" for further information.

+(5) Director attendance is presented on the basis of Board and committee meetings that each director was eligible to attend in the year.
 Committees of the Board of Directors have been abbreviated in this Circular.
-The full committee names are the Audit Committee ("Audit Committee"), the Environmental, Health and Safety Committee ("EH&S Committee"), the Management Resources and Compensation Committee ("MRCC") and the Nominating and Corporate Governance Committee ("NCGC"). - (6) Excludes the value of dividends received on DSUs held.
-For further information see "Director Compensation Table" on page 19.
+The full committee names are the Audit Committee ("Audit Committee"), the Environmental, Health and Safety Committee ("EH&S Committee"), the Management Resources and Compensation Committee ("MRCC") and the Nominating and Corporate Governance Committee ("NCGC").

-Mr. Demens is President and Chief Executive Officer ("CEO") of the Corporation.
-Prior to this, Mr. Demens served in a number of roles for the Corporation including: President since July 2012; Chief Operating Officer since June 2011; Senior Vice President, Sales and Marketing since August 2009; and Senior Vice President, Western Red Cedar and Custom Cut since April 2009.
-Over the span of his 35-year career in the coastal forestry industry, Mr. Demens has successfully assumed progressively senior positions in Sales and Manufacturing including with International Forest Products (Interfor) in Canada and Japan.
-Mr. Demens is a Director of the BC Council of Forest Industries.
-Mr. Demens holds a Bachelor of Commerce degree from the University of British Columbia.

-DONALD DEMENS ONALD DEMENS Public Directorships Interl locks Non-Independent Vancouver, BC, Canada Director since: February 2013 Age: 60 None None 2021 AGM Voting Results Votes For Votes Withheld 226,991,344 99.37% 1,449,481 0.63% 2021 Membership (5) 2021 Att endance (5) 2021 Percenta ge Attended (5) Board 5 of 5 100 0% Securities Held as at December 31, 2021 and 2020 Refer to Executive Compensa Refer to Executive Compensation section, beginning on page 35.
+(6) Excludes the value of dividends received on DSUs held.
+For further information see "Director Compensation Table" on page 21.

+- (7) Ms. Macfarlane was appointed as Chair of the MRCC on February 16, 2023. - (8) Mr. Nocente was appointed as Chair of the Board and stepped down as Chair of the MRCC on February 16, 2023.

+Mr. Hofer is President and Chief Executive Officer ("CEO") of the Corporation.
+Prior to joining Western in September 2022, Mr. Hofer served as the Executive Vice President, Strategy & Business Development for BID Group, a global leader in wood processing technologies and solutions, from October 2019 to August 2022.
+Mr. Hofer joined BID Group in October 2017.
+Prior to BID Group, Mr. Hofer held leadership positions with Interfor Corporation, serving as Senior Vice President, Northwest Operations from December 2014 to April 2016 and Senior Vice President, Sales and Marketing from February 2011 to March 2015.
+Mr. Hofer has over 30 years' experience in the forest products industry with roles spanning from business development, operations, sales and marketing and product innovation.
+Mr. Hofer holds a Bachelor of Arts in Economics and Asian Studies from the University of Victoria and completed the Advanced Management Program from the University of Chicago.

+, ,

+STEVEN HOFER Public Directorships Interlocks

+Non-Independent None None

+Bellingham, WA, USA Director since: September 2022 Age: 53 2022 AGM Voting Results

+Votes For Votes Withheld

+1, 190.
+00 n/a n/a n/a n/a

+2022 Membership (5) 2022 Atte endance (5) 2022 Percenta ige Attended (5)

+Board 2 of 2 10 0%

+Securities Held as at December 31, 2022 and 2021

+Defente Everythic Componentian eastion havinging on page 27

+Refer to Executive Compensation section, beginning on page 37.